 The Creative Art Pathway (CAP) stream consists of three components:

 - English for Creative Practice – A customized, non-credit course that focuses on the development of core oral and written communication skills that will integrate visual culture ideas and vocabulary needed for success at ECUAD.

 - English for Academic Purposes (EAP) – Non-credit courses designed to improve the English language skills of listening, reading, writing and speaking.

 - ECUAD Studio Course – first year, 6.0 credit Core Studio Course.

-Candidates who meet Emily Carr’s visual art portfolio and academic admissions requirements but do not meet the minimum IELTS score and whose IELTS score is not lower than 5.5 in any skill area may apply for the Creative Art Pathway (FDNS-VC) program.
+Candidates who meet Emily Carr’s visual art portfolio and academic admissions requirements but do not meet the minimum IELTS score and whose IELTS score is not lower than 5.5 in any skill area may apply for the Creative Art Pathway program.

 See this link for details: CREATIVE ART PATHWAY

 - EducationPlannerBC Application Service begins to accept online applications and